European Center for Limbic Sovereignty

 Our model

-Operated by Association FBAB (France).
+Operated by the French non-profit Association FBAB (France).

 Designed as the first node in a distributed international research network